 In Gujarat state of India, two districts were conveniently selected: Anand and Kheda.
 These districts were predominant in rice cultivation (Directorate of Agriculture, Gujarat (2023) report), and rice farmers were included in the study to obtain a sampling frame.
 From each district, two blocks were selected (a total of 4), and from each block, 4 villages (a total of 16).
 The sample size (n) was finalized using the formula

 n = [z2 * p (1-p)] / e2

-list 1 :
+list 1 : Population proportion and Confidence level